video-dev/hls.js/docs/API.md

 Default value is `-1` (no level capping).

+### `hls.maxHdcpLevel`

+- get/set: The maximum HDCP-LEVEL allowed to be selected by auto level selection.
+Must be a valid HDCP-LEVEL value ('NONE', 'TYPE-0', 'TYPE-1', 'TYPE-2'), or null (default). `hls.maxHdcpLevel` is automatically set to the next lowest value when a `KEY_SYSTEM_STATUS_OUTPUT_RESTRICTED` error occurs.
+To prevent manual selection of levels with specific HDCP-LEVEL attribute values, use `hls.removeLevel()` on `MANIFEST_LOADED` or on error.

+Default value is null (no level capping based on HDCP-LEVEL)

 ### `hls.capLevelToPlayerSize`

 - get: Enables or disables level capping.
 If disabled after previously enabled, `nextLevelSwitch` will be immediately called.